igoryuzo/miniapp-scaffold/README.md

 ### Authentication

-The scaffold uses Farcaster Frame SDK for authentication.
+The scaffold uses Farcaster Mini App SDK for authentication.
 The main authentication flow is in `src/lib/auth.ts`.
 Key features:

 - In-memory user state (not using localStorage for better security)
 - Secure nonce generation for auth
 - User profile storage in Supabase
-- Frame addition & notification permission handling
+- Mini App addition & notification permission handling

 ### Notifications